 Daylight is best, such as from a window, as this can provide as equal a balance as possible to avoid shadows on the face and background.
 Flat lighting is integral, as shadows over the face may cause your images to be rejected.
 Expose for the subject’s face, preferably using a spot or centre-weighted evaluative metering setting if your camera offers this.

 Take several photos as to get the best possible image, avoiding smiling and blinking.
 You could even do this yourself if you use the camera’s self-timer and rest on an appropriate surface or, if you have one, use a tripod.

-When reviewing your images, ensure that they are well exposed – you don’t want underexposure, as the detail of the face will be lost in the shadows, even with post-production work (which is best avoided for time saving).
+When reviewing your images, ensure that they are well exposed – you don’t want underexposure, as the detail of the face will be lost in the shadows.

 Make Your Own Passport Photos – Post-production